danpritts/reddit-wallpaper/README.md

         cd reddit-wallpaper
         ./reddit-wallpaper

-3.  reddit-wallpaper will download the last week's top voted images with a minimum resolution of 1024x768 (though most are higher red), to `~/reddit-wallpaper`.
+3.  reddit-wallpaper will download the last week's top voted images with a minimum resolution of 1024x768 (though most are higher res), and a minimum aspect ratio of 4:3, to `~/reddit-wallpaper`.

 4. You can now set your desktop wallpaper to cycle through the images in this folder